ankrutik/notes/aws/solutions_arch_cert/notes.md

 Permissions in source bucket and destination bucket are separate.

-**Versioning should be enabled on both source and destination buckets.**

 Deleting individual versions or delete markers are not replicated.

 ## Transfer Accelaration